Chibullz023/Chibullz023/README.md

 ## IT Professional specializing in Web Development and Web Design

 Web Developer with advanced skills in HTML, CSS, JavaScript, as well as solid experience in Drupal, and Microsoft 365.
-Working with technology is something I've always enjoyed.
-After graduating from college with a Bachelor's in Computer Information Systems in 2018, my eagerness to learn more about the different Programing languages and Trends in the IT field lead me to finding a career in this industry.
-At the moment, I am currently working as a Web Developer in Higher education for Joliet Junior College.
+I have contributed to the success of projects by testing and implementing new features, improving functionality and maintainability.
+I was involved in the migration of our Portal site from Sharepoint 2013 to Sharepoint Online.
+Migrating pages and in most cases building brand new sites for our stakeholders.
+I thrive in team environments and enjoy new challenges.

 <br />